LogoLogo

 You can configure the database to expire automatically, or to pause outside of business hours.
 When you start a new database, the default configuration is to expire the database after 8 hours of inactivity.

-To set the expiration, Establish an expiration timer for the database must be in the on position.
+To set the expiration, on the Settings tab of the details panel, Establish an expiration timer for the database must be in the on position.

 When you enable expiration, the options are: